SUNY student’s death no longer considered suspicious - NewsBreak

 SUNY student’s death no longer considered suspicious

-ONEONTA, N.Y. ( NEWS10 ) — The Oneonta police chief says the death of a SUNY Oneonta student is no longer considered suspicious.
+ONEONTA, N.Y. ( NEWS10 ) — The Oneonta police chief has told NEWS10 the death of a SUNY Oneonta student is no longer considered suspicious.
 Tyler Lopresti-Castro died from extended exposure to extreme cold in January.

 Oneonta Police Chief Christopher Witzenburg said a review of the sophomore’s social media accounts do not provide additional information that would implicate anyone in a crime.
 It also does not clarify why he was alone at a public transit garage the night of his death.